 |Diet:||Carnivore.
 Deer, porcupines, squirrels, chipmunks, beavers, marmots, moles, gophers, rabbits, voles, mice & much more.|

 |Predators:||Gray wolf & bears|

 |Top Speed:||30 kph (20 mph)|

 |No. of Species:

-The Wolverine has short legs, a broad, rounded head with short rounded ears and small eyes.
-Although the legs are short, the Wolverine has large paws that contain five toes.
+The wolverine is the same length as a medium-sized domestic dog, and low to the ground with short legs, a broad, rounded-head with short rounded ears and small eyes.
+Although their legs are short, the wolverine has large paws that contain five toes.
 The paws also have crampon-like claws.